Shame (Robbie Williams and Gary Barlow song): Live performances

 Williams and Barlow performed "Shame" for the first time on 12 September 2010 at the Help for Heroes concert held in London.
 On 2 October the duo sang the song at the series eight of the Strictly Come Dancing.
 A Metro newspaper critic reviewed the performance and wrote, "the pair, wearing matching black suits, spent much of the early stages of their performance sitting on stools and gazing into each other’s eyes as they sung the duet."
-On 7 October, Williams and Barlow were chatting at the BBC Radio 1 where they gave a performance of the song.
+On 7 October, Williams and Barlow appeared on BBC Radio 1 where they gave a performance of the song.
 The singers were guests at the Paul O'Grady Live chat show and also performed the single on 8 October.
 Three days after, on 11 October, they gave a rendition of the track on the morning television programme, Daybreak.
 On 18 November the pair performed the song on the German reality TV programme, Popstars: Girls forever.
 Barlow included "Shame" on the set list of his 2014 tour, Since I Saw You Last, where he performed a solo acoustic version of the song.